 The success of our business depends significantly on our ability to hire and retain quality team members, including store managers, Enthusiasts and other store team members, distribution center team members, and corporate directors, managers and other personnel.
 We plan to expand our team member base to manage our anticipated growth.
 Competition for non-entry-level personnel, particularly for team members with retail experience, is highly competitive.
 Additionally, our ability to maintain consistency in the quality of customer service in our stores is critical to our success.
-Many of our store team members are in entry-level or part-time positions that historically have high rates of turnover.
-We are also dependent on the team members who staff our distribution centers, many of whom are skilled.
+Many of our store team members who staff our distribution centers, many of whom are skilled.
 We may be unable to meet our labor needs and control our costs due to external factors such as the availability of a sufficient number of qualified persons in the work force of the markets in which we operate, competition, unemployment levels, demand for certain labor expertise, prevailing wage rates, wage inflation, changing demographics, health and other insurance costs, adoption of new or revised employment and labor laws and regulations, and the impacts of man-made or natural disasters, such as tornadoes, hurricanes, and the COVID-19 pandemic.